Vietsol-Co-Ltd/CAN-tracing/README.md

 ## Using lblf.

-This is a sample code of how reading a blf looks like.
+This is a small sample code of how reading a blf looks like.
 Common for all LOBJ is the BaseHeader.
-The rest is variable lengths base on type and length of data.
+Depending of the `objectType` the data an be fixed size.
+Simple read into a 1 pack struct or it is first Struct then varible length for example AppText.

-Example file of printing all CAN_MESSAGE2 data from given BLF file
+Example file of printing all CAN_MESSAGE2 data from given BLF file:

 ```cpp
 #include "blf_structs.hh"